RexNightingale/Heatmiser-v3-MQTT/README.md

 There's not much too this one from an installation perspective, copy the files into the directory of your choosing, update 'constants.py' with your local settings and set to run 'heatmiser.py' automatically on boot.
 However, there are a few pre-requisites that you will need:

 ### SQL Lite 3
+This is proven to work with SQLlite3 v3.23.0.
 ```
 sudo apt-get update
 sudo apt-get upgrade